-The institution/foundation/company must commit to provide funding, in addition to the budgeted direct and indirect costs, for a full-time trainee (graduate student, postdoctoral fellow) to work on the study.
-The PI(s) assumes responsibility for conducting research projects and supervising the work of co-investigators and trainees.
+The institution/foundation/company must commit to providing funding, in addition to the budgeted direct and indirect costs, for a full-time trainee (graduate student, postdoctoral fellow) to work on the study.
+The PI(s) assume(s) responsibility for conducting research projects and supervising the work of co-investigators and trainees.

-5. Progress and Expense Reporting:
+5. Progress and Expense Reporting

-A yearly virtual or in-person progress and milestone review will be conducted 10 months into project year to obtain approval of an addition year of funds.
+A yearly virtual or in-person progress and milestone review will be conducted 10 months into the project year to obtain approval for an additional year of funds.
 The Principal Investigator must also provide a financial report at this time.
+Additionally, informal status reports must be submitted to the Foundation every three months after the start date of the grant.
 Failure to provide such reports will preclude the Principal Investigator from obtaining further funding.